Traitorous eight: Initiation

 The new department of Beckman Instruments took the name Shockley Semi-Conductor Laboratories (the hyphen was conventional in those years).
 During 1955, Beckman and Shockley signed the deal, bought licenses on all necessary patents for $25,000, and selected the location in Mountain View, near Palo Alto, California.
 Though Shockley did recruit four PhD physicists, William W. Happ (from Raytheon Corporation) George Smoot Horsley and Leopoldo B. Valdes (both from Bell Labs), and Richard Victor Jones (a fresh Berkeley graduate), the location provided limited enticement for new employees.
 The vast majority of semiconductor-related companies and professionals were based on the East Coast, so Shockley posted ads in The New York Times and the New York Herald Tribune.
 Early respondents included Sheldon Roberts of Dow Chemical, Robert Noyce of Philco, and Jay Last, a former intern of Beckman Instruments.
-The newspaper campaign brought some three hundred responses, and fifteen people, including Gordon Moore and David Allison, Shockley himself recruited at a meeting of the American Physical Society.
+The newspaper campaign brought some three hundred responses, and fifteen people, including Gordon Moore and David Allison, were recruited by Shockley himself at a meeting of the American Physical Society.

 Selection continued throughout 1956.
 Shockley was a proponent of social technologies (which later led him to eugenics) and asked each candidate to pass a psychological test, followed by an interview.

 Blank, Last, Moore, Noyce, and Roberts started working in April–May, and Kleiner, Grinich, and Hoerni came during the summer.
 By September 1956, the lab had 32 employees, including Shockley.
 Each successful candidate had to negotiate his salary with Shockley.
 Kleiner, Noyce, and Roberts settled for $1,000 per month; the less-experienced Last got $675.
 Hoerni did not bother about his payment.
 Shockley set his own salary at $2,500 and made all salaries accessible to all employees.